99%

 Costs

 Vary depending on SLA requirements.
-This model needs 2 nodes to satisfy SLA.
-If the SLA’s acceptable service impact changes to the terms stated in the normal operations then at a minimum the environment will need 3 nodes to accommodate 1 node failure.
-More nodes may be required depending on the probability of not having at least 2 nodes running.
+This model needs two nodes to satisfy SLA.
+If the SLA’s acceptable service impact changes to the terms stated in the normal operations then at a minimum the environment needs three nodes to accommodate one node failure.
+More nodes may be required depending on the probability of not having at least two nodes running.

 Active-Active Clustering Fault Tolerance Deployment Model

-The basic definition of fault tolerance is a failure within the system does not impact the service at all.
-This differs from high availability as service impact and downtime is tolerated.
+Fault tolerance means a failure within the system doesn’t impact the service at all.
+This differs from high availability as service impact and downtime are tolerated.

 Fault tolerance differs from high availability by providing additional resources that allow an application to continue functioning after a component failure without interruption.
 Fault tolerant environments are more costly than high available environments.